code-423n4/2023-05-base/README.md

 - Starts May 19, 2023 20:00 UTC
 - Ends Jun 02, 2023 20:00 UTC

+**IMPORTANT NOTE:** Unlike most public Code4rena contests, prior to receiving payment from this contest you MUST become a [Certified Warden](https://code4rena.com/certified-contributor-application/) (successfully complete KYC).
+You do not have to complete this process before competing or submitting bugs.
+You must have started this process within 48 hours after contest close, i.e. by June 4, 2023 at 20:00 UTC in order to receive payment.

 ## Automated Findings / Publicly Known Issues

 Automated findings output for the contest can be found [here](add link to report) within 24 hours of contest opening.